Nitlix/NNT/README.md

+## Now stable! 💖

 This is a [Next.js](https://nextjs.org/) template created for super-powering Nitlix Apps quickly.
 It includes:

-* Inter - A google font.
+-   Inter - A google font.
-* Client theme provider, first rendered by the server (nitlix-themes)
+-   Client theme provider, first rendered by the server (nitlix-themes)
+-   The theme provider includes Locomotive Scroll, AOS built specifically for Loco. (locomotive-aos)
-* metaGen() - A function that generates meta tags for the page. (nitlix-metagen)
+-   metaGen() - A function that generates meta tags for the page. (nitlix-metagen)
-* FlameCSS, for quick flexboxes as well as a few other things.
-* Quickstart global.scss
+-   Quickstart global.scss and animations.scss
-* SASS already installed.
+-   SASS already installed.
-* Tailwind ready to fly.
+-   Tailwind ready to fly.
+-   4 Fonts to start with: Neue Montreal, Neutral Grotesk, Inter and Strretch Sans.
-* Prisma ready to launch!
+-   Prisma ready to launch!
 (Just create the .env vars)
-* Prebuilt I18N support (With @vercel/edge, via headers and context (nitlix-i18n))
+-   Prebuilt I18N support (With @vercel/edge, via headers and context (nitlix-i18n))

 ## Quickstarting using create-napp